citp/privacy-policy-historical/a/ac/act/activewin.com.md

 **IF YOU HAVE A PRIVACY QUESTION**

 If you have a question about this Policy or about our privacy practices, please email: Robert Stein at [bobstein@activewin.com](mailto:bobstein@activewin.com?).
-Or write: Active Network, Inc., Attn: Robert Stein, 333 Technology Drive, Suite 260, Canonsburg, PA 15317

 |   |  |